Stellar Apple results point to a good year ahead

-Apple Inc shares surged the most in more than three years, after skyrocketing iPhone and iPad sales helped it smash Wall Street expectations, prompting analysts to raise their price targets on the stock by as much as $100.
+Apple Inc shares surged the most in more than three years, after skyrocketing iPhone and iPad sales helped the company smash Wall Street expectations, prompting analysts to raise their price targets on the stock by as much as $100.

 Shares of the company, which reported results for its first full quarter without charismatic founder Steve Jobs, were up as much as 8 percent in early trading to $454.45.